ForNeVeR/O21/README.md

 Implementation Status
 ---------------------
 Some of the game engine features have been implemented, but the game is not in a playable state.

 Visit [the issue tracker][issues] if you want to know more.

+The screenshot of the currently implemented version (mind that not every element from the screenshot might be functional yet):
+![Screenshot][screenshot]

 Usage
 -----